tlswg/tls13-spec/draft-ietf-tls-tls13.md

   relaxes the constraints on certificate-signing algorithms found in prior versions of TLS.

-- If the certificate_extensions list in the CertificateRequest message was non-empty, the end-entity certificate MUST match the extension OIDs recognized by the client, as described in {{oid-filters}}.
+- If the CertificateRequest message contained a non-empty "oid_filters" extension, the end-entity certificate MUST match the extension OIDs recognized by the client, as described in {{oid-filters}}.

 Note that, as with the server certificate, there are certificates that use